johnwargo/johnwargo-static-11ty/src/posts/2025/timezone-fix-for-eleventy-stats.md

 log.debug(`Last post date: ${statsObject.lastPostDate}`);
 ```

-I then added/edited the first and last posts to give them a January 1st post date.
-When I executed a site build, the console reported that both January 1 posts were viewed as December 31st, 5 hours earlier than I expected.
+When I executed a site build, the console reported that both January 1 posts were viewed as December 31st (in their respective years), 5 hours earlier than I expected.
+That's why the plugin stored posts published on January 1st in the previous year, because 12:01 AM in US ET on January 1st is 5 hours earlier (late evenining) on December 31st.

 ## Implementing the Fix